Cost of Prescription Medications in Ontario, Canada

 Here's a breakdown of what that means:

 • On-label use refers to the use of a medication for conditions for which it was specifically approved.
 These are the uses that have been thoroughly reviewed and approved by regulatory bodies after clinical trials demonstrate the drug's safety and effectiveness for those conditions.
-Saxenda (Liraglutide) and Wegovy (semaglutide) are both officially approved for weight loss
+Saxenda, Wegovy, and Zepbound are weight-management products

 • Off-label use involves prescribing medications for conditions other than those for which it was originally approved.
 This practice is legal and common, often based on emerging research or clinical experience suggesting the medication's effectiveness for other conditions.
 However, insurance companies may not always cover off-label uses because these uses lack formal regulatory approval.
-Mounjaro (Tirzepatide) and Ozempic (semaglutide) are not officially approved for weight loss, but are approved for diabetes
+Ozempic, Rybelsus, and Mounjaro are primarily diabetes products that may be used off-label for weight loss in selected patients

 Some insurance providers will only reimburse or cover the cost of the medication if you meet the 'on-label' prescribing criteria.
 A physician during your consultation can help you select the appropriate medication depending on your coverage.